Skip Navigation

 The General Election manifestos and what they mean to Reward

-Posted by Holly Coe on 20 June 2024
+Posted on 20 June 2024 by Holly Coe

 Ahead of the General Election on July 4, the manifestos are out and whichever party wins, it looks likely that some clear changes will come into effect that could have a major impact on the reward landscape.